matinfazli/pioneer-games/docs/intro.md

 The system is built upon the Mass Entity framework.
 Mass is a data-oriented framework designed for high-performance calculations on large amounts of entities.

-The main focus of the system is spawning, selecting and moving hundreds of units.
+The main focus of the system is spawning, selecting and moving thousands of units.
 The building, resource and vertex animation systems are experimental.

 Our overall vision is to make creating a strategy game as easy as a 3rd person game in Unreal Engine.